t5r7/thomasr.me/pages/domains.md

 ---
 layout: default
 title: Domain List
-description: Domains I own and control
 permalink: /domains/
 hidden: true
 ---

+In the intrest of transparency, here is a list of domains I own and control:

 - 49ga.ng
 - diamondpigman.co.uk